stefanofa/awesome/TOPICS.md

 *   [zilliztech/claude-context](https://github.com/zilliztech/claude-context) - Code search MCP for Claude Code.
 Make entire codebase the context for any coding agent.

-*   [web-infra-dev/rspack](https://github.com/web-infra-dev/rspack) - The fast Rust-based web bundler with webpack-compatible API 🦀️
+*   [web-infra-dev/rspack](https://github.com/web-infra-dev/rspack) - The fast Rust-based JavaScript bundler with webpack-compatible API 🦀️

 *   [haydenbleasel/kibo](https://github.com/haydenbleasel/kibo) - A custom registry of composable, accessible and extensible components designed for use with shadcn/ui.
 Free and open source, forever.